Mattmej/liri-node-app/README.md

 <br/>
 <br/>

-If the user enters "do-what-it-says" into the random.txt file, the app will prevent the argument from running in order to prevent an infinite loop.
+If the user enters "do-what-it-says" into the random.txt file, the application will prevent the argument from running in order to prevent an infinite loop.

 ![liri_no_infinite_loop](https://github.com/Mattmej/liri-node-app/blob/master/gifs/liri_no_infinite_loop.gif)